 Xiaomi Mi A1 is one of the most talked about phones recently.
 The 64 GB variant of the phone costs Rs.
 29,999 in today’s date.
-With that in place, Xiaomi is all set to bring about another variant of the phone with 32 GB onboard storage in the Nepali market next week.
-The Xiaomi Mi A1 is available for booking from this day forth.
+With that in place, Xiaomi has now brought yet another variant of the phone with 32 GB onboard storage in the Nepali market.
+The Xiaomi Mi A1 is available at the expense of Rs.
+26,999.

 Also Read: Top 10 Smartphones Under 30000 in Nepal

 Talking about the features of the Xiaomi Mi A1, it has 5.5 inches LTPS IPS LCD FHD Display enclosed by a metallic body.
 It is powered by a powerful Snapdragon 625 octa-core processor coupled with a 4 GB of RAM and 32GB of onboard storage.
 Similarly, it is backed by 3080 mAh battery along with featuring Android Nougat 7.1.2.
 It showcases a 5MP front camera along with having 12MP, f/2.6 + 12MP, f/2.2 dual rear camera.
 The Xiaomi Mi A1 is priced at Rs.
 26, 999.

 Also Read: Xiaomi Redmi 5A Prime Review: Above Average?

 Vatsal Implex, the official distributor of Xiaomi phones in Nepal has officially started the sales for this new variant of the phone.
 The phone is now available for purchase and can be bought from MI showrooms located at Pako, Newroad, LABIM Mall, Damkal Chowk, Pulchowk and MI Nepal official website on the Kathmandu Valley.
 The smartphone is available for purchase in other parts of Nepal too.

 - 5.5 inches FHD IPS LCD display with Gorilla Glass 3 protection @401 PPI